recodehive/Scrape-ML/Web_app/README.md

 ## Usage

-1. **Run the scraping script** to collect movie reviews and save them into a CSV file.Open and execute the Jupyter notebook:
+1. **Run the scraping script** to collect movie reviews and save them into a CSV file.
+Open and execute the Jupyter notebook:

    ```bash
    jupyter notebook notebooks/movie_review_imdb_scrapping.ipynb